ShaPhi7/linkage/README.md

 Please be aware that images are not present.
 Any images derivated from publishers artwork are copyrighted and cannot be licensed under a free license like Creative Commons.

-The following is a final checklist: colours used throughout code is horrible

-Metadata and graphics
-Game_meta-information: gameinfos.inc.php has correct and up to date information about the game

-Server side
-You have defined and implemented some meaningful statistics for your game (i.e. total points, point from source A, B, C...)

 Cleanup
-Remove all extra console.log from your js code
-Remove all unnecessary debug logging from your php code Copyright headers in all source files have your name
+Copyright headers in all source files have your name

 User Interface